How to get bigger, quicker wins by optimizing your testing workflow

 This is the same diagram as above, but with a high driving force and low restraining forces.

-You may want to split-test every small change if:
+You may want to A/B test every small change if:

 • The green arrow is long: In other words, you have a strong desire to learn how each change affects conversion, maybe for one of the following reasons:

-• You’re testing changes that you aren’t confident will be effective, so you need to rely on a split-test to tell you whether the changes are effective.
+• You’re testing changes that you aren’t confident will be effective, so you need to rely on an A/B test to tell you whether the changes are effective.
 This is fair enough.
 Most marketers are overconfident in their ability to spot a winner.
-Split-testing brings them down to earth with a bump.
+A/B testing brings them down to earth with a bump.

-• The upper, yellow arrow is short: The time and cost of implementing a test is low.
+• The upper, grey arrow is short: The time and cost of implementing a test is low.

-When should you cram many changes into one split-test?
+When should you include many changes in a single A/B test?

 Lower driving force, greater restraining forces.